Fuad El-Hibri: Emergent BioSolutions and BioPort

-El-Hibri has been the Emergent BioSolutions board of directors executive chairman since April 2012.
+El-Hibri was the Emergent BioSolutions board of directors executive chairman from April 2012 until shortly before his death.
 He was both the board chairman and the CEO of the company from 2004 to 2012.
 He was the board chairman and CEO of BioPort Corporation from 1998 to 2004.
 Emergent acquired BioPort in 2004.

 His main role as the chairman of Emergent was to develop corporate strategy and mergers and acquisitions.

 After the 2001 anthrax attacks, some conspiracy theorists posted Internet websites that tried to imply that El-Hibri was connected to Osama Bin Laden and was connected to the anthrax attacks.
 USA Today interviewed El-Hibri in 2004 for an article about Muslim CEOs of companies helping to fight terrorism, and wrote, "El-Hibri calls the Web sites annoying and jokes that he's lucky to be in the vaccination business so that he can inoculate himself from the pain of accusers who can't be confronted."